IBM-Cloud/cf-deployment-tracker-client-java/README.md

  ````
 5. Deploy the web application.

-To view basic information about the tracker client and the most recent tracking request direct your browser to <APPLICATION_URL>/comibmbluemix/CFAppTracker.
+To view basic information about the tracker client and the most recent tracking request direct your browser to `<APPLICATION_URL>/comibmbluemix/CFAppTracker`, replacing `<APPLICATION_URL>` with the web application URL.

 # Example app
 No example application is currently available.